boundarybitlabs/rkwhisper/README.md

 The clients are designed for:

-- Batch transcription of short clips
+- One-shot transcription of short clips
 - Live or incremental transcription from an app
 - Async applications that need to send audio and receive segments concurrently
 - Benchmarking transcription speed and real-time factor on target hardware